|

 animal studies to the contrary.

-Many neurodegenerative diseases, from
+diseases, from attention-deficit hyperactivity

-attention-deficit hyperactivity disorder to
+disorder to brain

-Many toxic substances are present in common foods, cleaners, clothes,
+Many toxic substances are present in common foods, cleaners,

-would be well advised to become
+parents would be well advised to become

 aware and avoid exposure."